Walkerton Fire Department Ground Reinforcement

 The Walkerton Fire Hall community garden also doubles as a rain garden.
-The garden is a high traffic area that was virtually inaccessible unless you were wearing rubber boots!
-Heavy foot traffic and poor drainage conditions left the garden trails full of mud.
-Wood chips were constantly being added to the trails as an attempt to absorb the extra water.
-It was in desperate need of a makeover to achieve a garden accessible to all.
+Due to stormwater runoff and excess mud, the garden was virtually inaccessible, unless you were wearing rubber boots!
+Heavy foot traffic and poor ground drainage left the hiking trails full of mud.
+Volunteers were using wood chips for mud control and to absorb the extra water, but this ground reinforcement method wasn’t proving very effective.
+The space was in obvious need of mud control grids, improved stormwater management, and ground stabilization to achieve a municipal garden accessible to all.

-To prepare for the Ecoraster install, the garden was completely cleared out and the ground was excavated down to a level clay subbase.
-A 6” base of ¾” Clearstone/type 57 gravel was then installed and leveled.
+To prepare for the Ecoraster permeable paver installation, the garden was completely cleared out and the ground was excavated down to a level clay subbase.
+A 6” paver base of ¾” Clearstone/type 57 gravel was then installed and leveled.

-The Ecoraster E40 was selected for this project.
-Ecoraster was installed directly on the Clearstone base.
-The install process was so quick and easy even their youngest volunteers were able to help on a rainy day.
-Once the grid was down volunteers used wheelbarrows to infill the grid with ¼” pea gravel.
+The Ecoraster E40 paver grid system was selected for this project.
+Ecoraster permeable pavement was installed directly on the Clearston base.
+The paver installation process was so quick and easy that even their youngest volunteers were able to help on a rainy day.
+Once the mud management grid was down volunteers, used wheelbarrows to infill the grid with ¼” pea gravel.

-Ecoraster has allowed rainwater to easily be absorbed into the ground making this community garden mud free!
-Walkerton then moved into phase 2 of this project and installed raised planting beds in addition to ground level beds.
-This community garden is now accessible for even those in wheelchairs who could not previously make their way through the mud.
+Ecoraster has improved stormwater management, allowing rainwater to easily be absorbed into the ground and making this community garden mud-free!
+In addition to the new eco-friendly walkways, Walkerton then moved into phase 2 of this project and installed raised planting beds and ground-level beds.
+Thanks to the new ground stabilization grid, this community garden is now accessible, even for those in wheelchairs who could not use the areas before the mud control mats were installed.

 Find the Ecoraster product for your next project.